BaaS: The future of Banking

 Application Programming Interfaces (APIs) are the cornerstone of BaaS, allowing non-bank businesses to access the banking infrastructure and services of licensed banks.

 For example, if you start a pre-packaged meal delivery service, incorporating BaaS will allow you to easily collect regular payments from clients for revolving orders, and apply for a loan all from the same account.
-It eliminates the hassle of opening multiple bank accounts, filling in endless paperwork, and waiting for approval for a business banking account.

 Is BaaS considered a form of embedded finance?